Britain’s Ambassador Honors MLK and Laces His Diplomatic Visit to Atlanta With Good Humour - Global Atlanta

 And he did honor the relationship between Atlanta and its sister city, Newcastle upon Tyne, where 50 years ago Martin Luther King Jr. received an honorary doctorate degree from Newcastle University.

-Sir Kim had a private meeting with Dr. King’s daughter, Bernice King, during a tour of the MLK center, where she is the director.
+Sir Kim had a private meeting with Dr. King’s daughter, the Rev. Bernice King, during a tour of the MLK center, where she is the director.

-Bruce Cotterman, president of the BABC, thanked Sir Kim for his comments and Mr. Pilmore-Bedford for hosting the reception.
+Bruce Cotterman, president of the BABC of Georgia, thanked Sir Kim for his comments and Mr. Pilmore-Bedford for hosting the reception.
 He also acknowledged the assistance that the consulate’s Department of International Trade in the BABC’s efforts to promote trans-Atlantic trade.

 Additionally he said that he had met with Jeffries Briginshaw, CEO of the BABC, in London the previous week to begin the process of making arrangements for upcoming trade missions with the Metro Atlanta Chamber and others to London.